 Neymar 100% committed to PSG, says Tuchel

-Sept 23 (Reuters) - Paris St Germain coach Thomas Tuchel has said Neymar is "100%" committed to the French champions after the Brazil international scored the winning goal in a 1-0 victory over Olympique Lyonnais in the Ligue 1 on Sunday.
+Paris Saint-Germain coach Thomas Tuchel has said Neymar is "100%" committed to the French champions after the Brazil international scored the winning goal in a 1-0 victory over Olympique Lyonnais in the Ligue 1 on Sunday.

 Despite being surrounded by four defenders in the 87th minute, Neymar received a pass from Angel Di Maria inside the box and created enough space to shoot past Lyon goalkeeper Anthony Lopez into the far corner of the net.